pfroysdon/reading_rack/README.md

 - [Network Science - Barabasi](https://a.co/d/hVfSKuM)
 - [Networks: An Introduction - Newman](https://a.co/d/3St5PNH)
 - [Graph Algorithms in the Language of Linear Algebra - Kepner and Gilbert](https://a.co/d/fOf79Uo)
+- [Deep Learning - Goodfellow](https://a.co/d/f8fAhEQ)  This book reads like a Ph.D. dissertation and includes equation details rarely found in other texts.
+01/23

 ### Law, AI Law & Cyber Law
 <p align="center">